This is a quick guide as to how I make my E Liquids.

 - Insure ALL your concentrated flavors are in glass bottles with dropper caps

-- NEVER microwave e liquid OR Flavors
+- Never microwave e liquid, Flavors or Nicotine

 - Do not refrigerate or freeze Flavors.
-You CAN freeze Nicotine, although I never do
+You can freeze Nicotine, although I never do

 - Do not leave caps off DIY liquid for steeping unless they contain alcohol